koesac/OPDSfoldersync/README.md

 ## Features

 *   **OPDS Catalog Browsing:** Seamlessly browse and discover content from various OPDS feeds.
+*   **Automated Synchronization:** Keep your catalogs synced automatically with periodic and event-based triggers (e.g., on network connection or resume).
 *   **Per-Catalog Sync Folders:** Assign a dedicated synchronization directory for each OPDS catalog, preventing clutter and improving organization of your downloaded files.
 *   **Global Sync Directory:** Fallback to a global synchronization directory if a per-catalog folder is not specified.
 *   **Configurable Download Behavior:** Options for using server filenames and enabling/disabling sync per catalog.